maurograndaoramos/cloud-computing-syllabus/TF_PROJECT/README.md

    It will also ask you for the name of the Profile you wish to add it to.

 7. Access the Odoo application at https://<domain-name>.
 Just change the domain name to any on the .tfvars files.

+In the future, if more clients are onboarded, you would only need to add new .tfvars in the client folder.
+The rest should be handled by simply applying with different variables.